-You will begin with a self-selection activity that is designed to give you an insight into social work and to understand how you would approach working with children and families.
-You will be required to answer a number of multiple-choice questions and to demonstrate your commitment to completing the two–year programme.
+We recommend you begin with a self-selection activity that is designed to give you an insight into social work and to understand how you would approach working with children and families.
+You will answer a number of multiple-choice questions and demonstrate your commitment to completing the two–year programme.
 We recommend that you complete this activity as it will give you some context for activities that come up later in the selection process.

 REGISTRATION AND APPLICATION FORM